D2KLab/recsys18_challenge/README.md

 python recommender/mpd_rnn.py --data_path=dataset --model=optimal --save_path=/path/to/model --embs=models/embs/1M --title_embs=models/fast_text/title2rec.npy --smooth=linear --sample_file=solution.csv --is_dry=False
 ```

+Add `--lyrics` in order to include the Creative Track features.

 ## Ensemble

 Ensemble allows to combine predictions of a set of RNN configurations to increase the accuracy.
-To use it, you need to put the submission files inside a folder 'submissions/dry' and it will try all possible combinations of the submissions files and save them into files.
+To use it, you need to put the submission files inside a folder `submissions/dry` and it will try all possible combinations of the submissions files and save them into files.

 ```
 python recommender/ensemble.py